The Verb BE

 The meeting was at six yesterday.

-The phrases "there is, there are" (there was, there were, etc.) are used when you want to say WHAT is in some place.
+The phrases "there is; there are" are used when you want to say WHAT is in some place.
 Compare these sentences: The book is on the table.
 (The sentence tells you WHERE the book is.) – There is a book on the table.
 (The sentence tells you WHAT is on the table.)

 There is an old man in the room.